pingcap/talent-plan/rust/projects/project-1/project.md

 ## TODOs

-- use "test suite" as-is here or pick different terminology?
 - set the binary's name
 - ask about pros / cons of this main.rs setup
   - explain why we're doing this setup